AppsDJ/tealeaf-prep/README.md

 # tealeaf-prep

-# This is the preaparation work for Tealeaf Academy courses
+# this is the preaparation work for Tealeaf Academy main courses